 Use the Microsoft 365 admin center to create a new mailbox

 You can use the Microsoft 365 admin center to create a new user account.
 When you assign the user account a license for Exchange Online, a mailbox is automatically created for the user.
-To create new user accounts in the Microsoft 365 admin center, see the following topics:
+To create new user accounts in the Microsoft 365 admin center, see Add users individually or in bulk.

 Use Exchange Online PowerShell to create a new mailbox

 This example creates an Exchange Online mailbox and user account for Holly Holt.
 The optional parameter ResetPasswordOnNextLogon will require the user to reset their password the first time they sign in to Office 365.